navin-msft/AzFnExcelPandas/README.md

   ```

 ## Notes
-- Only `.xlsx` files are supported (uses `openpyxl`).
+- Only `.xlsx` files are supported for data (uses `openpyxl`).
+- The metadata file must be valid JSON.
+You can extend the metadata logic as needed.
-- The response is a JSON array of records from the Excel file.
+- The response is a JSON array of records from the Excel file, processed according to the metadata.
 - For large files, consider Azure Blob Storage triggers.

 ## Troubleshooting